VUEngine/vuengine.github.io/documentation/user-guide/introduction.md

 };
 ```

-and then it will pass their references to the engine, which will manage and keep track of how your objects are assigned and use hardware resources:
+Then it has to pass their references to the engine, which will manage and keep track of how your objects are assigned and use the hardware resources:

 ```cpp
 void ShowcaseState::enter(void* owner __attribute__ ((unused)))